Tuesday, April 23, 2024

 Magnificently positioned on an entire city block,

-Of special note are the horse-hair seat cushions, which supposedly enhance sound as well.
+Of special note are the horse-hair seat cushions, which are said to enhance sound as well.
 (Who knew?)

 More info: Guided tours in English cost 10,000 Argentine pesos (about $15) daily at 11 a.m., noon and 3 p.m.
 Colón Theater is open every day of the year, except select holidays.
 Visit from February through December to catch one of the theater's spectacular ballets or operas.